 When the inflammation is turned on and never turned off it leads to cell damage causing many health problems such as cardiac disease, Alzheimers, cancer, and even, yes, depression.

-Research is proving that there is a correlation between depression and nutrition and so if you have been feeling blue, sad and nothing is bringing the joy back or are experiencing some of the signs mentioned above, or know someone who is, you may want to examine if there is a diet connection.
+Research is proving that there is a correlation between depression and nutrition.
+So if you have been feeling blue, sad and nothing is bringing the joy back, or are experiencing some of the signs mentioned above, or know someone who is, you may want to examine if there is a diet connection.

 Please note I am not advocating that anyone stop taking their meds or seeing their mental health specialist.